 Selected 18th overall in the 2001 NHL Draft

 Karlsson failed to play a single game in the NHL, let alone for the Kings.
 Viewed as a power forward who could easily integrate his 6-foot-3, 213-pound frame into the NHL, Karlsson did the opposite.
-The winger followed up a 24-goal campaign in 1999-00 for Vastra Frolunda in the Swedish Elite League with single-digit-goal seasons the next five years in Sweden.
-Talk about a one-year wonder.
+The winger followed up a 24-goal campaign in 1999-2000 for Vastra Frolunda in the Swedish Elite League with single-digit-goal seasons over the next five seasons in Sweden.
+Talk about a one-season wonder.

 Colten Teubert – D – Regina Pats (WHL)